Policies and forms

 The ANFF access and pricing policy requires that all academic publications arising from the use of ANFF facilities acknowledge ANFF.
 Please include acknowledgements in the following format.

-To claim your credit simply send a copy of the paper and its reference to email@example.com.
+To claim your $200 account credit please forward a PDF copy of the paper and its reference details, and the name of the ANFF-Q UQ Supervisor account where the credit is to be applied to email@example.com.

 The deadline to provide 2022 published publications to ANFF-Q is 5pm 15/02/2023.

 (Account credit claims apply from the date they supplied to ANFF-Q.)

 (Acknowledgement variants acceptable for credit : ANFF-Q; Australian National Fabrication Facility – Queensland Node; Australian National Fabrication Facility – The University of Queensland; Australian National Fabrication Facility – Griffith Node.)